Looking to hire an IT Manager?

 - FOLLOW UP: What has been your experience mentoring someone with a less than acceptable performance?

-These seven IT Manager interview questions and follow ups should provide enough data to evaluated how involved the interview candidate has been with staff, technology, stake holders, communication and best practices.
+These seven IT Manager interview questions and follow-ups should provide enough data to evaluate how involved the interview candidate has been with staff, technology, stakeholders, communication, and best practices.

 IT Manager: Job Description

 The IT Manager will be responsible for the management of all IT staff and services.